Hanmudo/archunit-workshop/README.md

 # archunit-workshop
 Home of the ArchUnit Workshop

-Follow the link to the [presentation](https://hanmudo.github.io/archunit-workshop/).
+Follow the link to the presentation [here](https://hanmudo.github.io/archunit-workshop/).

 Usage of the presentation locally see: https://github.com/webpro/reveal-md#docker .